 Benefits and Uses of Strawberry Bush

-Strawberry Bush is best planted along pathways and hedges where it's appreciated by visitors.
+Strawberry Bush is best planted along pathways and hedges where visitors appreciate it.
 It looks best in natural settings in the shade of other trees and shrubs.
 Though not for human consumption, whitetail deer love to snack on this fruiting shrub - a remarkable sight.
 It is not considered to be aggressive or invasive and is easily maintained.

 Caring for Your Strawberry Bush